Compiled by Hanlie Wentzel on 2 March 2014.

 · May stand out as “different”.

-Contact us for an Assessment to find out more about this Temperament Trait and how to help your child thrive in a world that seems to overwhelm them, at times.
+Contact me for an Assessment to find out more about this Temperament Trait and how to help your child thrive in a world that seems to overwhelm them, at times.